nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/README.md

 - - -
 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management\FeatureSettingsOverride

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management\FeatureSettingsOverrideMask

 HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Virtualization\MinVmVersionForCpuBasedMitigations
 - - -

 Use the following variable values to enable mitigations.
 Registry keys may not exist by default and may need to be added.
+The tables below select settings most commonly advised to DOD administrators.
+For the full variation of settings, consult Microsoft's in-depth details in the second half of [Windows Server guidance to protect against speculative execution side-channel vulnerabilities](https://support.microsoft.com/en-us/help/4072698/windows-server-speculative-execution-side-channel-vulnerabilities-prot).
 Intel systems only (all variables are REG_DWORD):

 | Setting | Spectre, Meltdown, MDS | Spectre, Meltdown | Spectre-only |
 | --- | --- | --- | --- |